-- Palm wine: Palm wine is a wine prepared from sap of palm trees and coconut palms.
+- Palm wine: Palm wine is a wine prepared from the sap of palm trees and coconut palms.

 - (ii) It shall be preserved by pasteurization or by using preservatives specified in Food Safety and Standards (Food Product and Food Additives) Regulations, 2011 and shall be free from coliforms and pathogenic microorganisms.

-- (iii) Water added in preparation of wine shall not be more than 30 ml per kg of grape or fruit.
+- (iii) Water added in the preparation of wine shall not be more than 30 ml per kg of grape or fruit.